OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

     - **Release Note Prefix**: If specified, Octopus will look for a comment that starts with the given prefix text and use whatever text appears after the prefix as the release note, which will come through to the release notes templates etc as the work item link's description.
 If not comment is found with the prefix then Octopus will default back to using the title for that work item.

-    This is an optional setting and depends on the Jira Username and Jira Password being set.
-If specified, Octopus will look for a comment that starts with the given prefix text and use whatever text appears after the prefix as the release note, which will come through to the release notes templates etc as the work item link's description.
-If not comment is found with the prefix then Octopus will default back to using the title for that work item.

     For example, a prefix of `Release note:` can be used to identify a customer friendly issue title vs a technical feature or bug fix title.